ayush2342/Click-Counter/Toggle Mode/README.md

 This project is made to toggle background theme and text color.
-HTML , CSS and JavaScript file is available in the Project.
+HTML , CSS and JavaScript with Jquery file is available in the Project.